North Korea's Kim says US is 'root cause' of tensions

 "There is no basis in their actions for believing that it is not hostile," he added, according to KCNA.

-Kim's address came after the North in recent weeks tested a long-range cruise missile, a train-launched weapon, and what it said was a hypersonic warhead.
+Kim's address came after the North in recent weeks tested a long-range cruise missile and what it said was a hypersonic weapon.

 In 2018, Kim became the first North Korean leader ever to meet a sitting US president at the headline-grabbing Singapore summit.